ksfunc/vscode-sticky-selection/README.md

 ]
 ```

-Similarly, you can set up other commands, such as `backspace` and `delete`, to exit Sticky Selection mode.
+Similarly, you can configure other keys, such as `backspace` and `delete`, to exit Sticky Selection mode.